-School plays an important role in accelerating the cognitive development of students.
-Schools and teachers together developed the cognitive abilities of students by changing the behavior inside the cognitively stimulating classrooms.
-The studies published during the last two decades on the cognitive development and effects of schooling has concluded that schools are one of the major factors which influence the cognitive abilities of individuals (Cahan & Cohen, 1989; Cliffordson & Gustafsson, 2008; Gambrell, 2013; Wang et al., 2016).
+Pakistan at middle and secondary level of education.
+Every sector has their own plans and behavior inside the cognitively stimulating classrooms.
+The studies published during the last two decades on the cognitive development and effects of schooling has concluded that schools are one of the major factors which influence the cognitive abilities of individuals